bcgov/hcap/README.md

 - Health Career Access Program - Expression of Interest - 8353ec90e6ea8727.xml
 - Health Career Access Program - Expression of Interest - 91113c10e0xx872x (1).xml

-#### `npm run feed-sites my_spreadsheet.xlsx`
+#### `npm run feed-sites my_spreadsheet.xlsx` and  `npm run feed-participants my_spreadsheet.xlsx`

-Parses a given xlsx file inside the `server/scripts/xlsx/` folder and feeds the `employer_sites` table.
+Parses a given xlsx file inside the `server/scripts/xlsx/` folder and feeds either the `employer_sites` or `participants` table.

-If you've spun up the application using Docker Compose i.e. `make local-run`, you can run the site seeding script with `docker exec -it hcap-server npm run feed-sites my_spreadsheet.xlsx`.
+If you've spun up the application using Docker Compose i.e. `make local-run`, you can run the site seeding script with either of the following make commands:

+- `make feed-participants my_spreadsheet.xlsx`
+- `make feed-sites my_spreadsheet.xlsx`

 #### `npm run stats`

 Shows the EEOI submission stats of a given period of days.
 (Before running this command, make sure that you have logged in to the OpenShift CLI and ran `make db-postgres-tunnel`)